raphacosta/commodus-api/docs/index.rst

 Welcome to Commodus documentation!
 ===============================================

-Commodus is a flexible open source gamification solution that allows you to easily integrate gamification features into your own products.
+Commodus is a flexible enterprise gamification solution that allows you to easily integrate gamification features into your own products.

 Contents: